-To present the tracer performance characteristics, we first present the overhead of the LTTng tracer for various types of workloads on various types of systems.
+To present the tracer performance characteristics, we first measure the overhead of the LTTng tracer for various workloads on different system types.
 Then, we compare this overhead to existing state-of-the-art approaches.

 The probe CPU-cycles benchmarks, presented in section 5.2, demonstrate the LTTng probe overhead in an ideal scenario, where the data and instructions are already in cache.